-- Reread the last line of the Read-Aloud in Lesson 7: "So Hercules set out once more, never guessing that his most remarkable adventures and his greatest glory still lay before him." - Share the title of today's Read-Aloud, and ask students to predict what kind of remarkable adventures Hercules might have in the future.
+- Reread the last line of the Read-Aloud in Lesson 7: "So Hercules set out once more, never guessing that his most remarkable adventures and his greatest glory still lay before him." - Share the title of today's Read-Aloud, "Other Adventures of Hercules," and ask students to write a sentence that predicts what kind of remarkable adventures Hercules might have in the future.
+Tell students their sentences should answer who, where, when, and what.